Quorum-Code/QuorumsNotes/README.md

+# Quorum's Notes

-My Obsidian vault of notes for a number of random but important things.
+My Obsidian vault of notes for a number of random but important things, from tabletop RPG campaigns to my quick notes for Linux commands.